connecting

 Further Beyond the Angkor archeological zone are the more hidden temples to explore such as

-Beng Mela, Bantaey Chhmar and Preah Vihear.
+Beng Mealea, Bantaey Chhmar and Preah Vihear.

-Accommodations Siem Reap:
+Hotels in Siem Reap:

 You can’t help but notice the many big hotels that have mushroomed around Siem Reap- especially along the Old Airport road.
-The area around the Old Market is filled with small hotels and guesthouses.
+The area around the Old Market in town, is filled with small hotels and guesthouses.

 Viroth’s Hotel: https://www.viroth-hotel.com/